-Sjabloon comes with great looking UI components that are built with Tailwind's many utility classes and thus are easy to modify.
-All Css is built using the BEM methodology and clearly organised, which makes it easy to find your way around them.
+Sjabloon comes with great looking UI components that are built with Tailwind's utility classes and thus are easy to modify.
+All Css is written using the BEM methodology and clearly organised, which makes it easy to find your way around them.
 Sjabloon uses Rails conventions and doesn't add its own magic into the mix.
 It will give you all you need to work on your idea right away.

 Welcome back!
 Depending on your time away, Rails hasn't changed too much or quite a bit, but it is still amazing!
-Sjabloon removes many of the tedious bits for you and gets you up to speed with best practices, setup and tools to help you get up running and build away quickly.
+Sjabloon removes many of the tedious bits for you and gets you up to speed with best practices, setup and front end tools to help you get up running and build away quickly.

 25+ developers, companies and freelancers bought Sjabloon in the last 4 weeks